ikajic/ikajic.github.io/teach.md

 title: teach
 ---

 I am the organzier of the programming workshops for students in non-STEM fields at the University of Waterloo.
 The workshop materials are available [here](https://github.com/uwpyb/materials).
-So far there have been three such workshops in Jan 2016, Nov 2016 and Nov 2017.
+So far there have been four such workshops in Jan '16, Nov '16, Nov '17 and June '18.
-The next one is scheduled for June 2018.
+Instructors and mentors at the workshop are current and former UW students, and we are all volunteers.

 At the University of Waterloo, I was a teaching assistant for the following
 courses: